sergiocollado/potpourri/Notes_on_Embedded_Systems/notes_on_linux_inner_workings.md

 reference: https://www.kernel.org/doc/html/latest/core-api/irq/index.html<br>
 reference: https://linux.die.net/lkmpg/x1256.html <br>
-reference: Understanding Linux Interrupt Subsystem - Priya Dixit, Samsung Semiconductor India Research https://youtu.be/LOCsN3V1ECE?list=RDCMUCfX55Sx5hEFjoC3cNs6mCUQ <br>

 An IRQ is an **interrupt request** from a device.
 Currently they can come in over a pin, or over a packet.
 Several devices may be connected to the same pin thus sharing an IRQ.

-An IRQ number is a kernel identifier used to talk about a hardware interrupt source.
+An **IRQ number** is a kernel identifier used to talk about a hardware interrupt source.
 Typically this is an index into the global irq_desc array, but except for what linux/interrupt.h implements the details are architecture specific.

 Interrups allow the hardware to signal events and communicate to the kernel.
 The hardware will generate interrupts asynchronously to the processos's clock.
-The interrupt controller will signal interrupts to the processor, and the kernel will be notified to handle that interrupt.
-Thiferent devices generate different interrupts, so each interrupt can be addressed accordinly with a unique handler.
+The **interrupt controller** will signal interrupts to the processor, and the kernel will be notified to handle that interrupt.
+Diferent devices generate different interrupts, so each interrupt can be addressed accordinly with a unique handler.
 Those interrupt values are called interrupt requests (IRQ)

 Note!: similar to **interrupts** are the **exceptions**, that occour synchronoulsy with the processor's clock.
 Sometimes they are called synchronous interrupts.
 Those exceptions happen when the processor executes a wrong instruction, like dividing by zero.
 Those exceptions are handled very much like interrupts in many architectures.